 Full Recourse Liability.
 Borrower shall have full recourse personal liability under the Note, this Loan Agreement, the Mortgage and all other Loan Documents for the repayment of the Indebtedness and for the performance of any and all other obligations of Borrower under the Note, this Loan Agreement, the Mortgage and all other Loan Documents.

-[Intentionally Omitted]
+Guaranty.
+Borrower shall cause each Guarantor to execute the Guaranty.

 Borrower's Statements of Fact

 General Statements of Fact.
 Borrower states that the following facts are accurate: